Center-for-Global-Development/msa-amc-sizing/index.md

 </div>

  Now we can calculate the reward size needed in order to induce a given level of firm entry.
-The following graph shows the pull size as a function of the multiple of the cost of innovation, if there was no time delay between private investment and receiving payment.
+The following graph shows the pull size if there was no time delay between private investment and receiving payment.
 In the real world, including the cost of time will increase costs substantially: as we saw in the previous section, the nominal value will be far higher if revenues are delayed substantially.

  For example, if an <span class="tooltip-word">innovation attempt<span class="tooltip-text">Remember that an “attempt” in this case does not refer to the cost of an entire research program, which can often involve dozens of research attempts.
 The cost also only refers to the expected cost of a new attempt at the time of initiating, and not the full cost of seeing an attempt all the way through to completion, since most attempts fail well-before incurring the costs of, e.g. late-stage safety & efficacy trials</span></span> costs \\$1 million and each attempt has only a 5% chance of success, then the present value of the incentive needs to be at least \\$66 million to get at least an 80% chance of success.
 If the payments occurred ten years after the research begins (a realistic timeframe for novel drugs or vaccines) and firms have an 8% discount rate, then the nominal value of the incentive will have to be at least $142 million.

 *Note: The expected cost of an attempt (used when considering firm participation) can be substantially lower than the full actualized development costs.
 For instance, if full development costs are $20 million but have only a 5% chance of being incurred, the expected cost is \\$1 million, as stated in the example above.
 This is one of the reasons pull mechanisms appear very large relative to expected costs.*